Sadashiv/k8s/README.md

 Docker compose is talking to the docker API in the background on behalf of docker CLI, is kind of replacement for CLI.

+COPY and ADD are both Dockerfile instructions that serve similar purposes.
+They let you copy files from a specific location into a Docker image.

+COPY takes in a src and destination.
+It only lets you copy in a local file or directory from your host (the machine building the Docker image) into the Docker image itself.

+ADD lets you do that too, but it also supports 2 other sources.
+First, you can use a URL instead of a local file / directory.
+Secondly, you can extract a tar file from the source directly into the destination.

+RUN executes command(s) in a new layer and creates a new image.
+E.g., it is often used for installing software packages.
+CMD sets default command and/or parameters, which can be overwritten from command line when docker container runs.
+ENTRYPOINT configures a container that will run as an executable.
+ENTRYPOINT ab
+With the ENTRYPOINT instruction, it is not possible to override the instruction during the docker run command execution like we are with CMD.
+This highlights another usage of ENTRYPOINT, as a method of ensuring that a specific command is executed when the container in question is started regardless of attempts to override the ENTRYPOINT.